Eddie Rocket's

 Eddie Rocket's is an Irish restaurant chain, with its headquarters in Dublin.
-It offers American-style food in 1950s' style diners (similar to the Johnny Rockets diner restaurants in the United States).
+It offers American-style food in 1950s-style diners (similar to the Johnny Rockets diner restaurants in the United States).
 It is owned by Rocket Restaurants Limited.

 Company

 Rocket Restaurants Limited opened their first restaurant in Dublin in 1989 and at one point were present in 42 locations in Ireland (both in the Republic of Ireland and Northern Ireland), England, Wales, and Spain.
 The company still has a substantial franchisee base.
-The Spanish site has since closed.
+The Spanish, English and Welsh sites have since closed.
 They also have a number of restaurants branded Rocket's by Eddie Rocket's these restaurants are smaller fast casual restaurants which feature self service instead of table service which is the norm in Eddie Rockets locations and have a more modern decor similar to that found in chains such as Five Guys and Shake Shack.

 Franchise

 Eddie Rocket's restaurants are largely franchised, with 32 of the 40 restaurants held by franchisees.
 It is a member of the Irish Franchise Association.